arttonoyan/Mapper/README.md

 [![Nuget](https://img.shields.io/nuget/v/Artnix.MapperFramework.svg)](https://www.nuget.org/packages/Artnix.MapperFramework/)
 [![Nuget](https://img.shields.io/nuget/dt/Artnix.MapperFramework.svg)](https://www.nuget.org/packages/Artnix.MapperFramework/)

-# Features
-MapperFramework is a <a href="https://www.nuget.org/packages/Artnix.MapperFramework/">NuGet library</a> that you can add in to your project.

 ## How do I get started?
 First, configure MapperFramework to know what types you want to map, in the startup of your application:
 ```